 What Is Probate?

-Probate begins by filing an application with the probate court in the county where the deceased person lived or owned real property.
+Probate begins by the representative filing an application with the probate court in the county where the deceased person lived or owned real property.
 Probate ends when all debts and taxes are paid and all assets are distributed.
-If there is disagreement over any aspect of probating the estate, a probate judge will resolve the differences.
+If there is disagreement over any aspect of the process, a probate judge resolves all differences.

-Probate law in Minnesota applies to the estates of people who were residents of Minnesota at the time of their death.
-Probate also applies to other states’ residents who own property in Minnesota.
+Probate law in Minnesota applies to the estates of people who were residents of Minnesota at the time of their death and others who own Minnesota property.

 Having a will does not avoid probate.
 The need for probate depends on what property you own and how you own it.
 Unless real estate is owned in joint tenancy with right of survivorship, placed into a trust, or transferred using a transfer on death deed (TODD) it must be probated.
 If you are a resident of Minnesota and own real estate in another state at the time of your death, the probate laws of that state will apply to that real estate.
 In other words, real estate is probated in the state where it is located.